sahthevandal/CSAwesome/_sources/Unit3-If-Statements/topic-3-4-else-ifs.rst

   :autograde: unittest
   :practice: T

-  Finish the following code so that it prints "Plug in your phone!" if the battery is below 50, "Unplug your phone!" if it is above 100, and "All okay!" otherwise.
+  Finish the following code so that it prints "Plug in your phone!" if the battery is below 50, "Unplug your phone!" if it is equal to 100, and "All okay!" otherwise.
 Change the battery value to test all 3 conditions.
   ~~~~
   public class BatteryTest
   {